-Common symptoms of a tumour in your brain include:
+Common signs of a tumour in your brain can be:

-- Sickness, drowsiness, fits and headaches that feel different to normal headaches
+- Headaches that feel different to normal headaches

 - Problems with your vision, balance or coordination